 - Colonization: Cancer cells establish new tumors at the distant site.

 This cascade of events requires cancer cells to acquire specific abilities, such as the ability to break down tissue barriers, evade the immune systemYour immune system is like your body’s own personal security force, constantly on guard against invaders like germs (bacteria, viruses, etc.).
 It’s a complex network of organs, cells, and proteins that work together to protect you from getting sick.
-But… Read More, and adapt to new environments.
+But here’s the surprising thing: a healthy immune system can also… Read More, and adapt to new environments.

 Metastasis and the Body: A Complex Interplay